Chat, Social Media

 Is the Wizz App Safe?
 A Wizz App Review for Parents

 Here’s an app you probably don’t want on your child’s device — the Wizz app.
-Currently taking the #9 spot for Social Networking on the App Store, Wizz is intended to be a place to make online friends from anywhere and everywhere.
-It works similarly to a dating app, where you are presented with other people’s profiles and can choose to either swipe them away or swipe to start a conversation.
-The app is supposed to be for 13+ users and they even attempt to verify your age upon making an account (more on that later).
-But there are more than enough reasons why this app is best suited for a mature crowd only, and that’s exactly what we’ll get into with this review.
-Read on to learn more!
+It’s intended to be a place to make online friends from anywhere and everywhere.
+Like a dating app, you’re presented with other people’s profiles and can choose to either swipe them away or swipe to start a conversation.
+The app claims to be for 13+ users, and they even attempt to verify your age upon making an account (more on that later).
+But there are more than enough reasons why this app is best suited for a mature crowd only.

 Harmful Content 😲

 Wizz tries to encourage a positive environment and claims anyone violating their guidelines will be banned.
-But unfortunately, harmful content can easily be found anyway.
-Users can expect content including profanity, sexual content, violence, drug/substance content, and much more to present either on others’ profiles or in chat conversations.
-Here are a couple of examples: While the app isn’t marketed as a dating app, it seems many are using it that way anyways since it’s so reminiscent of one.
+But unfortunately, harmful content can easily be found.
+Users can expect content including profanity, sexual content, violence, drug/substance content, and much more.
+While the app isn’t marketed as a dating app, it seems many are using it that way.
 This means some people’s profile pics are overtly sexual and inappropriate, and chat conversations could quickly become sexting.
-And regarding drug content, it’s not uncommon to see profiles of users smoking and hinting towards it with emojis like “🌿🔌” (meaning weed plug).
+And regarding drug content, it’s not uncommon to see profiles of users smoking and hinting towards it with emojis like “🌿🔌” (meaning drug dealer).

 So needless to say, the risk of predation is huge.
 The whole point of Wizz is chatting with strangers — and with no guarantee of accurate age verification — catfishing, grooming, and eventual online sexual abuse are all a possibility.